If you are wondering how to get from Cancun to Chichen Itza, you have landed in the right place.

 Can I hire a guide in Chichen Itza?

 Yes, you can totally do that.
 At the entrance and once you are inside you can find certified guides offering their service.
-It’s really worth it and the majority of them speaks English.
+It’s really worth it and the majority of them speak English.

-The price ranges starting from 40 USD/ person but it’s cheaper for groups.
+The price starts from 40 USD/ person but it’s cheaper for groups.

 How long is the bus ride from Cancun to Chichen Itza?

 Is Chichen Itza really worth it?
 And worth the drive?

 If you drive to Chichen Itza, which is the best way to visit, in my opinion, make sure you spend the night in Valladolid and use your time left to visit the nearby cenotes and the beautiful colonial town.